RamiJ3mli/certification_aad/README.md

-# This repository contains summary of all the requried concepts to learn for the Associate Android developer certification made by google.
+# This repository contains summary of all the android concepts needed to pass the Associate Android developer certification made by google.